Maya-class destroyer: Equipment

 The Maya class features the newer Aegis Weapon System (AWS) Baseline 9C (referred to as J7 in Japan), compared with the Atago class using the Baseline 7 system (now being updated to Baseline 9C with modernization).
 With this system, these destroyers are equipped with the Cooperative Engagement Capability (CEC) system.
 This will allow the ship to share surveillance or targeting information with other CEC-equipped assets, such as ships from the American or Australian Navy or from American or Japanese E-2 Hawkeyes.
 In addition to the AWS, they are also equipped with an Aegis BMD 5.1 system; they are the first JMSDF Aegis vessels to be capable of ballistic missile defense (BMD) from the time of its commissioning.

 In addition to the existing SM-2MR Block IIIB surface-to-air missiles, the SM-6 will also be installed in the future.
 The SM-6 missiles can be networked to the CEC system and thus allow it to receive targeting information from other CEC-equipped sources.
 While the primary role of the SM-6 is to intercept enemy aircraft and cruise missiles, the SM-6 is also capable of intercepting ballistic missiles in their terminal phase and can double as an anti-ship missile.

 As for anti-ballistic missiles, these ships are equipped with the SM-3 Block IA, IB, and IIA.
 The SM-3 Block IIA is the latest variant of the SM-3 missiles, being re-designed drastically to defend broader areas.

 The ship will use Type 17 ship-to-ship missiles (SSM-2) in addition to an existing Type 90 (SSM-1B).
 As for lightweight torpedoes, the HOS-303 torpedo tubes were adopted for this class; this is contrary to the HOS-302 tubes that were used until the Atago class.

 Future armaments for the ships are slated to include a locally built railgun and a laser point-defense system.

 Operational history

 On 16 November 2022, the guided-missile destroyer fired an SM-3 Block IIA missile, successfully intercepting the target outside the atmosphere in the first launch of the missile from a Japanese warship.
 On 18 November 2022, the likewise fired an SM-3 Block IB missile with a successful hit outside the atmosphere.
-Both test firings were conducted at the Pacific Missile Range Facility on Kauai Island, Hawaii, in cooperation with the U.S. Navy and U.S. Missile Defense Agency.
-This was the first time the two ships conducted SM-3 firings at the same time, and the tests validated the ballistic missile defense capabilities of Japan’s newest Maya-class destroyers.
+Both test firings were conducted at the Pacific Missile Range Facility on Kauaʻi Island, Hawaii, in cooperation with the U.S. Navy and U.S. Missile Defense Agency.
+This was the first time the two ships conducted SM-3 firings at the same time, and the tests validated the ballistic missile defense capabilities of Japan's newest Maya-class destroyers.